Secondary Education/English Education MEd

 About the Program

-The English Education specialization of the Secondary Education graduate program seeks to prepare teachers to engage secondary students in the production and interpretation of literary and non-literary spoken and written texts.
+The Secondary Education graduate program's English Education specialization seeks to prepare teachers to engage secondary students in the production and interpretation of literary and non-literary spoken and written texts.
 Courses stress connections between the advanced literacy demands of secondary schools and the similarities and differences in the literacies necessary to thrive in home and school communities.

 Time Limit for Degree Completion: 5 years